Mannboro, Virginia

+History

+In July 1781, during the Revolutionary War, British Lieutenant Colonel Banastre Tarleton, tasked by Lord Charles Cornwallis with raiding Southside Virginia and destroying "stores of any kind" that could be used by the Continental Army, burned a granary at Mannboro before striking Amelia Court House.

-Mannboro lies along the route followed by Confederate general Robert E. Lee and his army in their westward retreat during the final days of the Civil War.
-Confederate forces, hoping to reach a promised delivery of badly needed rations at the Court House rail depot, had just fought an inconclusive battle at Namozine Church, 6 miles east, on April 3.
+Mannboro also saw action during the Civil War; it lies along the route followed by Confederate general-in-chief Robert E. Lee and his army in their westward retreat during the war's final days.
+Barton Haxall Wise's biography of his grandfather, former Virginia governor and later Confederate general Henry A. Wise, recounts a clash between his grandfather's troops and those of Union commander Philip Sheridan at Deep Creek near Mannboro.
+Depleted Confederate forces, hoping to reach a promised delivery of badly needed rations at the Court House rail depot, had just fought an inconclusive battle at Namozine Church, 6 miles east, on April 3.
 Lee surrendered to Ulysses S. Grant at Appomattox on April 9, 1865.

-Mannboro School, built around 1925 or 1926, was among several Rosenwald Schools in Amelia County.
+Mannboro School, built circa 1925 or 1926, was among a dozen or more Rosenwald Schools constructed in Amelia County between 1917 and 1928.
 The particular design for Mannboro called for a 2-acre site with a schoolhouse to accommodate two teachers.
 During the early 20th century, the Rosenwald School project was a collaborative effort that built thousands of facilities across the South primarily for the education of African American children.
 As late as 1967, after desegregation, a campus named Mannboro School, alternatively called Amelia Academy, continued to operate on Route 612.